rydmike/adaptive_theme_demo/README.md

 ## Slides

-You can watch the presentation deck used at Fluttercon 24 [here](https://docs.google.com/presentation/d/1-JH1vDJAjbj4XK-qb7le9hT7R-I_CW7THtPPUorJsTU/edit?usp=sharing).
-It contains all slides and also more extensive speaker notes than there time to go into during the talk.
+You can find and watch the entire presentation deck used at the **Fluttercon24** talk **"Everything Material All At Once"** [here](https://docs.google.com/presentation/d/1-JH1vDJAjbj4XK-qb7le9hT7R-I_CW7THtPPUorJsTU/edit?usp=sharing).
+It also contains more extensive and detailed speaker notes, with additional useful information, than there was time to go into during the _"all at once"_ fast-paced and packed talk.

 # Adaptive Theming